getbraincloud/braincloud-docs/docs/api/4_s2s/heartbeat/heartbeatc.md

-# Client Heartbeat
+# S2S Heartbeat

 This service allows you to send no-op packets to the server to keep the session alive.
-The default session will expire after 20 minutes.
+The default session will expire after 30 minutes.

 <PartialServop service_name="heartbeat" operation_name="HEARTBEAT" />